 - Bring carbohydrates back into the picture the day of competition or photoshoot without adding water back into the diet.

-But, here’s my point… many of the models in the magazines, on websites or Instagram (pick your social media) have taken many of these steps to achieve the image you’re seeing (or worse steroids).
+But, here’s my point… many of the models in the magazines, on websites, or on Instagram (pick your social media) have taken many of these steps to achieve the image you’re seeing (or worse steroids).
 Then they try to sell you a supplement claiming that it’s responsible for that amazing physique.

 Of course, this infuriates me!
 Okay, I’ll get off my soapbox now.

-What about cardiovascular work to get abs?
+What about cardio work to get abs?

 This is a really interesting topic to discuss.

-In the past, I instructed my bodybuilders to only do long slow duration as their cardiovascular exercise.
+In the past, I instructed my bodybuilders to only do a long slow duration as their cardiovascular exercise.
 I didn’t want their VO2 to elevate too much since the higher intensity could compromise muscle tissue when their “fuel tanks” were so low.